 Our green bins make it incredibly easy for Brisbane residents to be more environmentally conscious.
-They provide an easy to use solution that will ultimately reduce their carbon footprint.
-They also make it very easy for us rubbish collectors, to ensure garden waste is processed correctly.
+They provide an easy-to-use solution that will ultimately reduce their carbon footprint.
+They also make it very easy for us rubbish collectors to ensure garden waste is processed correctly.

-We can’t encourage our customers enough to avail our green bins.
+We can’t encourage our customers enough to avail of our green bins.
 However, the environmental benefits of green bins are only valid when the right waste is placed in them.
-One wrong item will contaminate the entire load and could be the difference between reducing landfill or contributing to it.
+One wrong item will contaminate the entire load and could be the difference between reducing the landfill or contributing to it.
 This leads me to the most asked question about green bins; what can you put in a green bin?

-We are asked daily as to what can and cannot be placed in a green bin.
+We are asked daily what can and cannot be placed in a green bin.
 Moreover, it’s also one of the most asked questions related to green waste on Google.
 Thus, today we answer this question.

 Things you CAN put in a green bin

 As mentioned, it is vital that only permitted materials are placed in a green bin.
-Permitted materials are anything which is organic and can break down.
+Permitted materials are anything that is organic and can break down.
 Organic materials include the likes of garden and grass clippings, palm fronds, tree branches, logs, leaves, and weeds.